-Methodology for Estimating the Total Fertility Rate:
+Methodology for Estimating the Total Fertility Rate

 In the framework of studying and validating these changes in fertility trends, this study utilized data of the electronic vital registration system5.
-The system covers the whole country since April 2017, it provides the distribution of births by five-year age groups of the mother in 2017 and in 2018.
+It optimized the use of data collected from the birth registration system implemented in collaboration between with the Ministry of Planning, Monitoring and Administrative Reform and the Ministry of Health and Population.
+The system data was made available in April 2017 through the National Digital E-System, which is supervised and managed by the Ministry of Planning.
+The system covers the whole country, it provides the distribution of births by five-year age groups of the mother in 2017 and in 2018.
 These were being used to estimate the age-specific fertility rate as well as the total fertility rate, after processing the data to ensure consistency with the total number of births reported by CAPMAS for these two years.
 To this end, the following steps were implemented:

 - 1. Compilation of births for mothers under 15 or over 49 completed years with the following or previous categories consecutively, these are limited numbers ranging between 0.05% and 0.03% for 2017 & 2018, - 2.
-Adjusting the total number of registered births in the two years to the published figures by CAPMAS bulletins for these years, due to the trivial difference between them, where the registered births according to the electronic system represent 98.6% in 2018 and about 73.2% in 2017 noting that the system does not cover the whole year,
+Adjusting the total number of registered births in the two years to the published figures by CAPMAS bulletins for these years, due to the trivial difference between them, where the registered births according to the electronic system represent 98.6% in 2018 and about 73.2% in 2017 noting that the system does not cover the whole year, - 3.
+For the two studied years, the distribution of the total number of births by mothers' age groups was obtained through adopting the percentage distribution of births by age of mothers' according to the returns of the electronic registration system.